-The responsibilities and obligations of a Recipient under the Assistance Agreement may not be transferred to another entity and must remain the sole responsibility of the Recipient.
+The responsibilities and obligations of a Recipient under the Assistance Agreement must remain the sole responsibility of the Recipient.
 In certain cases, and with the express and advance approval of the CDFI Fund, Recipients may create an Approved Single Purpose Entity (SPE) to carry out the activities under the Award.
-However, in all cases, the Recipient maintains all obligations under the Assistance Agreement.
-Refer to FAQ Question #12 for further clarification on SPE.
+However, in all cases, the SPE must be formed for the purposes of CMF; must be wholly owned by the Recipient; and the Recipient maintains all obligations under the Assistance Agreement.
+Refer to FAQ #12 for further clarification on SPE.

-EXCEPTION FOR CERTIFIED CDFI DEPOSITORY INSTITUTION HOLDING COMPANIES ONLY: The CDFI Fund will provide written permission to any Certified CDFI Depository Institution Holding Company to carry out the activities of a CMF Award through its Certified CDFI Subsidiary Depository Institution, so long as this Certified CDFI Subsidiary Depository Institution is specifically identified in the Holding Company's FY 2021 CMF Application.
+EXCEPTION FOR CERTIFIED CDFI DEPOSITORY INSTITUTION HOLDING COMPANIES ONLY: The CDFI Fund will provide written permission to any Certified CDFI Depository Institution Holding Company to carry out the activities of a CMF Award through its Certified CDFI Subsidiary Depository Institution, so long as this Certified CDFI Subsidiary Depository Institution is specifically identified in the Holding Company's CMF Application.
 See Question 1 (h) and (i) of the Application.